 Qualifying debts include general unsecured claims, such as credit card debt, personal loans, medical bills, or overdue utilities.
 You’ll only end up paying a percentage of what you owe these types of creditors; the exact amount depends on how much you owe and how much you earn.

-There are certain debts that must be paid in full, even when you file for Chapter 13 bankruptcy.
+There are certain debts that you must pay in full, even when you file for Chapter 13 bankruptcy.
 Unsecured priority claims must be paid in full and include debts such as income tax debts, overdue child or spousal support, and any relevant legal fees.

-Secured debts such as a mortgage don’t have to be paid in full during your repayment plan period, but you do have to keep up with your monthly payments.
+Secured debts such as a mortgage don’t have to be paid in full during your repayment plan period.
+However, you do have to keep up with your monthly payments.

 If you are behind on your mortgage and facing foreclosure, you can use the repayment period to catch up on your payments and save your house.
 If you don’t continue making payments, however, you still run the risk of losing your home through foreclosure.